 Remember GM’s Chevrolet Citation from the early eighties?
 Luckily a model kit of it exists and I built it this year and uh, boy does that car have some royal history to it.
 Firstly, it originated as replacement for the rear wheel drive barrel of joy Chevrolet Nova in 1979, changing platforms to deal with the ever growing need for an affordable car that didn’t require fuel stops every 20 miles, but also one that had some European smarts about it while remaining American to the bone.
 This… kind of proved to be true, turning it into a small engine front wheel drive two or four door that had excellent mileage, though the American heritage reared its head just as badly by also inheriting some ridiculous rust issues, parts snapping clear off left, right and center and of course a maintenance bill the length of the Pan-American Highway.
 And the rear brakes locking up and sending you into a death swerve obviously didn’t help anything either.

 So GM let the Citation die, gently, in 1985.
 Over the last two years of its bleeding to death, GM revitalized it once last time and it went over about as well as a fart in a crowded elevator.
 The jipped consumer wanted nothing to do anymore with the Citation and sales, which were legendary at first, barely broke hundred thousand in 1985 and was replaced, albeit non-officially by the Beretta in 1987.
 Hell, before I go into that, wanna know a fun little tid-bit?
-In 1988, Beretta Firearms(Fabbrica d’Armi Pietro Beretta) in Italy over the name – which got settled in ’89 out of court and they exchanged Berettas symbolically afterwards.
+In 1988, Beretta Firearms(Fabbrica d’Armi Pietro Beretta) in Italy filed a lawsuit over the name – which got settled in ’89 out of court and they exchanged Berettas symbolically afterwards.
 Literally.
 No shit, really, read the LA Times story!
 The then chairman of Beretta handed GM chairman Roger Smith a Beretta shotgun and rifle, and Smith handed Guiseppe Beretta a 1989 Beretta GTU!

 Anyway, to move on from that interesting piece o’ history.
 It was a nice, popular little car that wasn’t all bad.
 In fact, from the heydays of yore, it was arguably one of the better ones around.
 It quickly got a reputation as a “high-schooler’s car”, which was… fair, I suppose.
 Designed by the same folks responsible for the 1983 Camaro and Corvette updates, it looked sporty and it was a comfortable little 2 door with a simple, front wheel drive and nice quaint little inline four engine that got enough power to do the littlest burnouts with but it also came with comfort and safety for the most part.
 I mean, it was definitely, one hundred percent, GM’s first true success with a front wheel drive car.
 Well, since the X-platform program at least.
 And no counting the ’66 Oldsmobile Toronado, that thing may have been FWD, but frickin’ look at it.
 But the success carried on and soon GM introduced the Corsica half a year after the two-door Beretta, effectively covering the whole market’s worth of appeal.
 It was a pretty unique look all around, small yet dominating space, blacked out tail end with obscured tail and reverse lights, door handles in the B-pillars, body colored everything, so on.